zdravkov/kendo-docs/using-kendo-with-open-access.md

     Install-Package jQuery

-Add KendoUI to the project using the command:
+Add Kendo UI to the project using the command:

     Install-Package KendoUIWeb